llogiq/mutagen/README.md

 ## Using mutagen

-You need a nightly `rustc` to compile the procedural macro.
+You need Rust nightly to compile the procedural macro.

 Add the library `mutagen` as a `dev-dependency` to your `Cargo.toml`: